steadicat/grindelwald/README.md

 ## Autosubscribing

 Sometimes we need to subscribe to a bunch of functions and run something when any of them changes.
 This is common in React, when a component depends on multiple pieces of data, and when any of them changes we need to rerender.
-Instead of explicitly calling `subscribe()` on any of the functions you depend on, Grindelwald can automatically subscribe for you to any reactive functions you call.
+Instead of explicitly calling `subscribe()` on every function you depend on, Grindelwald can automatically subscribe for you to any reactive functions you call.
 Just wrap your code in an `autosubscribe` call:

 ```js
 import {reactive, autosubscribe} from 'grindelwald';